wunderwuzzi23/blog/content/posts/2024/m365-copilot-prompt-injection-tool-invocation-and-data-exfil-using-ascii-smuggling.md

 It is unclear how exactly Microsoft fixed the vulnerability, and what mitigation recommendations were implemented.
 But the exploits I built and shared with them in January and February do not work anymore, and it appeared that links are not rendered anymore since a few months ago.

-I asked MSRC if th team would be willing to share the details around the fix, so others in the industry could learn from their expertise.
+I asked MSRC if the team would be willing to share the details around the fix, so others in the industry could learn from their expertise, but did not get a response for that inquiry.

 **Just in case you are wondering, prompt injection, of course, is still possible.**